MoonLight314/MoonLight314.github.io/_posts/2021-07-13-DCGAN_Example_EN.md

 <br>

-* 앞서 말했듯이, Generator와 Discriminator는 MNIST Dataset을 학습할 것입니다.
+* As mentioned earlier, Generator and Discriminator will train MNIST dataSet.

 <br>

-* 학습이 끝난 후, Generator는 MNIST 손글씨와 유사한 글자를 생성할 것입니다.
+* After training, Generator will generate a letter similar to MNIST handwriting.

 <br>